auyer/rcpassos.me/posts/26-03-fix-sleep-resume-amddrm-patch/index.md

 What we got right:

 - We found a register missing from the definition in this new module.
 The `MICROSECOND_TIME_BASE_DIV` register address was set to the structs by a few macros in "hwseq", but not in "dccg".
 We added it.
+- The init function was overwriting a value in the register (and this was on the wrong offset).
-- The init function was checking for a value that was never present in the register.
-We added a new `init` function specific to this driver (because we couldn't know if other cards were affected).
+- The `dcn21_s0i3_golden_init_wa` function expected to find the `0x120464` value, but the init function was setting `0x120264`.
+We added a new `init` function specific to this driver (because we couldn't know if other cards were affected), and it set the value expected by the check.

 Turns out a developer had sent his changes in the middle of a larger patchset (still unmerged), and did not update our thread.
 In his changes, he added a few other registers that were missing, and actually stopped setting the value in the init function.
-This value was set in the BIOS, and there was no need to set it again in the Kernel.
+This value was set in the BIOS, and there was no need to set it again in the Kernel (the change we made to the init function was unnecessary).

 ## Conclusion

 We learned a lot, and it was very fun to work with my colleague.
 But we didn't land a nice bugfix patch.
 At least we got a [response in our thread](https://lore.kernel.org/amd-gfx/ad3244e8-96a0-4d60-9047-cc20720c6dd2@amd.com/) with a Thank You :).
 Wish us better luck next time!